Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • plant adaptogens (echinacea, eleutherococcus, etc.).

-When in contact with patients with influenza as prophylactic can be used oxolinic ointment.
+When in contact with people with influenza, prophylactic can be used oxolinic ointment.
 At the same time, they limit contact with the sick person, wear gauze bandage.
-Shown also frequent washing hands, rinsing the mouth and throat. good remedy influenza prevention in children and debilitated patients is vaccination.
+Also shown frequent washing hands, rinsing the mouth and throat.
+A good remedy Prevention of influenza in children and weakened patients is vaccination.

 ARVI is a group of diseases most common in children aged 3 to 10-12 years.
-Most often, a respiratory viral infection is easily tolerated, but recurring episodes of SARS predispose to the development of complications that are difficult to treat.
-The likelihood of a disease is reduced if a number of preventive measures are observed.
+Most often, a respiratory viral infection is easily tolerated, but repeated episodes of ARVI predispose to the development of complications that are difficult to treat.
+The likelihood of the disease occurring is reduced by following a number of preventive measures.

-ARVI in children is considered the most common disease of an infectious nature of origin with damage to the respiratory system.
+ARVI in children is considered the most common infectious disease of origin affecting the respiratory system.
 The causative agents of acute respiratory viral infection, getting on the mucous membranes of the respiratory organs, begin to develop and multiply, which leads to the occurrence of inflammatory and degenerative changes.

-Symptoms of SARS depend on the type of virus and its place of attachment in the respiratory system, the state of the immune system, and the age of the child.
-Toddlers early age respiratory infection is the most severe and often complicated by the activation of bacteria, which worsens the course of the disease and general well-being.
+Symptoms of ARVI depend on the type of virus and the place of its attachment in the respiratory system, the state of the immune system, and the age of the child.
+In babies early age respiratory infection is the most severe and is often complicated by the activation of bacteria, which worsens the course of the disease and overall well-being.

-SARS pathogens not only negatively affect respiratory system, but also penetrate into the bloodstream, causing general intoxication of the body.
-Children from 3 to 8 years old are more susceptible to the disease, this is due to the fact that it is at this time that the child begins to visit children's institutions and, accordingly, comes into contact with children. big amount peers.
-The causative agents of the disease are airborne and can be on toys and personal belongings, so the contact-household way of spreading infection in children's groups is not in last place.
+ARVI pathogens not only negatively affect respiratory system, but also penetrate into the blood, causing general intoxication of the body.
+Children from 3 to 8 years of age are more susceptible to the disease, this is due to the fact that it is at this time that the child begins to attend child care institutions and, accordingly, comes into contact with big amount peers.
+The causative agents of the disease are airborne and can be found on toys and personal belongings, so the contact and household route of infection spread in children's groups is not the least important.

 Causes

-ARVI in children is caused by a variety of viruses, in total there are more than two hundred of them.
-However, the most common cause of the disease are viruses:
+ARVI in children is caused by a variety of viruses, there are more than two hundred of them.
+However, most often the cause of the disease is viruses:

 • Influenza and parainfluenza;